 Aptoide TV is a third-party alternative app store, which means Google doesn’t own it.

-Installing the Aptoide TV app store is a little more involved than we can get into here.
+Installing the Aptoide TV app store is more involved than we can get into here.
 I created a handy step-by-step guide to walk you through the process.

 It only takes about five minutes to install.
 Don’t skip this step!
-It’ll make sure you get the most out of your Android TV box!
+It’ll ensure you get the most out of your Android TV box!

-In general, here’s how to tell if you have an official Android TV device or if you have a TV box running Android OS.
-I go into a lot more depth in this article if you still have some questions.
+In general, here’s how to tell if you have an official Android TV device or a TV box running Android OS.

 Android TV

 At the top of the screen will be a search field for Google Assistant on the left-hand side of the screen.
-On the upper right-hand side, you’ll see a Settings icon and the current time.
+You’ll see a Settings icon and the current time on the upper right-hand side.

 If this looks like what you see on your TV screen, don’t worry.
 The process is actually easier for official Android TV’s.